LINE LEVEL #11

 The speaker is on a telehealth call with her therapist, and this is echoed in the shape of the poem.
 The speaker can see her therapist on a rectangle on the screen, and the poem itself is a rectangle.
 However, I think the metaphor of the poem’s form goes beyond its mere shape.
 Leaving Biddle City explores a speaker overcoming her own double consciousness.
 Growing up in “Biddle City,” a white dominated community, the speaker must become white, or as white as she can be, and as a result, loses and despises herself.

-Like this speaker, the prose poem disguises itself as prose in a world dominated by prose.
+Like this speaker, the prose poem is poetry disguising itself to survive in our prose-centric world.
 (Even Charles Baudelaire, the father of the prose poem, wrote prose poems to conform to a society obsessed with the serialized novels.)
 And of course, being a hybrid thing, it’s a perfect form for exploring hybrid identities, like my own.

 Craft Lessons from Poets of Color // Joanna Acevedo